nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 Cultural heritage institutions typically publish linked data that covers more resources than the cultural heritage digital objects provided to Europeana.
 Therefore, it is necessary that data providers make available linked data descriptions of the datasets for aggregation by Europeana.
 Several vocabularies are available nowadays to describe datasets.
 Europeana supports three vocabularies which are suitable to fulfill the requirements for aggregation of linked data: [VoID](https://www.w3.org/TR/void/), [DCAT](https://www.w3.org/TR/vocab-dcat/), and [Schema.org](http://schema.org/Dataset).

 Data providers may use classes and properties from any of the three vocabularies to describe each of their datasets.
-To enable Europeana to aggregate and ingest a dataset, the linked data resource of the dataset...:
+To enable Europeana to aggregate and ingest a dataset, the linked data resource of the dataset should follow the following points:
  - **Must** be accessible by its URI.
  - **Must** be encoded in RDF.
  - **Must** have a title property.
  - **Must** specify the technical mechanism that allows the dataset to be automatically harvested by Europeana.
  - **May** specify a machine readable license that applies to all metadata

-The following sections will provide further details on each of these points.
+The sections will provide further details on each of these points.

 # Dataset RDF resource accessible by its URI